 Electronic filers will not receive installment coupons.
 We offer an electronic due date reminder service to help you file on time.
 Paper filers can subscribe to this service, too.

 An employer may receive an income deduction order requiring it to deduct child support payments from an employee’s wages.
 If you are required to file and pay taxes electronically, you must also remit these payments electronically.
 Find out more.

 The initial tax rate for new employers is .0270 (2.7%).
-Beginning January 1, 2012 and continuing through 2013, the first $8,000 in wages paid to each employee during a calendar year is taxable.
-Any amount over $8,000 for the year is excess wages and is not subject to tax.
+The first $7,000 in wages paid to each employee during a calendar year is taxable.
+Any amount over $7,000 for the year is excess wages and is not subject to tax.
 Excess wages can never be greater than gross wages.
-(Taxable wages prior to January 1, 2012 remain at $7,000.)

 If you are making your payment by electronic funds transfer (EFT) or Internet, you must initiate the payment by 5:00 p.m.
 ET on the business day prior to the filing date(s) listed above for your payment to be considered timely.